Paraphraser/PiBuilder/README.md

 ## <a name="definitions"></a>Definitions

 * "your support host" means the system where you have cloned the PiBuilder repository.
 It will usually be a Mac or PC.
-* "`~/PiBuilder`" means the path to the directory where you have cloned the PiBuilder repository from GitHub onto your support host.
+* <a name="tildePiBuilder"></a>"`~/PiBuilder`" means the path to the directory where you have cloned the PiBuilder repository from GitHub onto your support host.
 The directory does not have to be in your home directory on your support host.
 It can be anywhere.
 * "your Raspberry Pi" means the Raspberry Pi device for which you are building an operating system using PiBuilder.
 * "«hostname»" is a placeholder meaning "the name you chose for your Raspberry Pi".
 * "«username»" is a placeholder meaning "the account name you use to login to your Raspberry Pi".